Hou-dini/Hou-dini/README.md

 * **Reactive Programming**
 * **Dart & Flutter Development**

-I believe in the power of well-structured code to solve real-world problems and am constantly exploring new ways to build efficient and resilient software.
+I believe in the power of well-architected systems to solve real-world problems and am constantly exploring new ways to design and build efficient and resilient software.

 ---